CS181DT: Computational Design Tools

 This course is divided into three rough modules:

-Before you make your own tools, you should become proficient at using existing tools.
+Before you make your own tools, you should become proficient at using existing tools—both analog and digital.
 Topics include the background on the “maker” movement, design activism, analog and digital fabrication techniques, and creative coding.
-The first third culminates in a group project applying these making skills.
+Students will work with foamcore/cardboard, Processing, laser cutters, and 3D printers.

 Informed by your reflections on your earlier tool use, you’ll now begin building your own.
 You’ll apply the full human centered design process for designing and developing interactive systems: brainstorming, needfinding, low fidelity prototyping, software system design, iteration, and evaluation–the “how” to make tools.
 You’lll also be introduced to research in human-computer interaction around making, tools, and fabrication, as well as influential theories of creativity and sociotechnical principles from other fields–the “why” to make tools.
 The second third culminates in an in-class “Wizard-of-Oz” evaluation of your tool, where you’ll share with fellow students an everything-but-implementation version for feedback and testing.